thelucid/tache/README.md

 Tache is a **full Mustache implementation** with the *addition* of "safe" views.
 Safe views allow Tache templates to be edited by end users without the risk jeopardising your application's security.
 When using safe views, only allowed methods are called and therefore calls to potentially destructive methods e.g. 'eval', 'destroy', etc. are ignored.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'tache'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install tache

-Note: Tache requires at least Ruby 1.9.

 ## Usage

 Tache's safe views are opt-in, so Tache will work just as you'd expect a Mustache implementation to behave unless you say otherwise.